microsoft/azure-pipelines-tasks/Tasks/AzureRmWebAppDeployment/README.md

 * **Additional Arguments:** Additional Web Deploy arguments that will be appended to the MSDeploy command while deploying the Azure Web App like,-disableLink:AppPoolExtension -disableLink:ContentExtension.
 A useful parameter for enabling and disabling rules and for skipping syncing of certain folders.

+* **Generate Web.config:** A standard Web.config will be generated and deployed to Azure App Service if the application does not have one.
+For example, for [Nodejs application, web.config](https://github.com/projectkudu/kudu/wiki/Using-a-custom-web.config-for-Node-apps) will have startup file and iis_node module values.
+Similarly for Python (Bottle, Django, Flask) the web.config will have details of WSGI handler, Python path etc. The task will generate a new web.config only when the artifact package/folder does not contain an existing web.config.
+The default values populated by the task can be overriden in the task by using the Web.config parameters field.

+* **Web.config parameters:** Edit values like startup file in the task generated web.config file.
+The default values populated by the task can be overridden in the task by passing the web.config parameters.
+This edit feature is **only for the generated web.config**.
+Feature is useful when [Azure App Service Manage task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzureAppServiceManage) is used to install specific Python version by using extensions or when you want to provide a different startup file for Node.js.
+In  case of Python, the path can be set as an output variable of the [Azure App Service Manage task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/AzureAppServiceManage)  and then set as the Python path in the web.config generated by this deploy task.
+You can try out this feature by selecting any Python, Nodejs, PHP release definition template.

+* **Deployment script:**
+The task provides an option to customize the deployment by providing a script that will run on the Azure App Service once the application artifacts have been copied successfully to the App Service.
+You can choose to either provide an inline deployment script or point to a script file in your atifact folder.
+This is very useful when you want to restore your application dependencies on the App service directly.
+Restoring packages of Node, PHP, Python applications helps in avoiding timeouts when the application dependency results in a large artifact getting copied over from VSTS Agent to Azure app service.
+An example of this script is:

+>@echo off
+>if NOT exist requirements.txt (
+> echo No Requirements.txt found.
+> EXIT /b 0
+>)
+>if NOT exist "$(PYTHON_EXT)/python.exe" (
+> echo Python extension not available >&2
+> EXIT /b 1
+>)
+>echo Installing dependencies
+>call "$(PYTHON_EXT)/python.exe" -m pip install -U setuptools
+>if %errorlevel% NEQ 0 (
+> echo Failed to install setuptools >&2
+> EXIT /b 1
+>)
+>call "$(PYTHON_EXT)/python.exe" -m pip install -r requirements.txt
+>if %errorlevel% NEQ 0 (
+> echo Failed to install dependencies>&2
+ EXIT /b 1
+)

+* **Image Source:**
+App Service on Linux offers two different options to publish your application, one is Custom image deployment (Web App for Containers) and the other is App deployment with a built-in platform image (Web App on Linux).
+You will see this parameter only when you selected 'Linux Web App' in the App type selection option in the task.

+For Web **Web App for Containers** you need to provide the following details:
+* *Registry or Namespace:*
+A globally unique top-level domain name for your specific registry or namespace.
+A fully qualified image name will be of the format: '<registry or namespace>/<repository>:<tag>'.
+For example, 'myregistry.azurecr.io/nginx:latest'.

+* *Image:*
+Image Name of the repository where the container images are stored.
+A fully qualified image name will be of the format: '<registry or namespace>/<repository>:<tag>'.
+For example, 'myregistry.azurecr.io/nginx:latest'.

+* *Tag:*
+Tags are optional, it is the mechanism that registries use to give Docker images a version.
+A fully qualified image name will be of the format: '<registry or namespace>/<repository>:<tag>'.
+For example, 'myregistry.azurecr.io/nginx:latest'.

+* *Startup command:*
+Start up command for the container.

+For Web **Web App on Linux** you need to provide the following details:
+* *Runtime stack:* Select the framework and version your web app will run on.

+* *Startup command:*
+Start up command for the app.
+For example if you are using PM2 process manager for Nodejs then you can specify the PM2 file here.

 ### Output Variables

 * **Web App Hosted URL:** Provide a name, like FabrikamWebAppURL for the variable for the AzureRM Web App Hosted URL.
 The variable can be used as $(variableName), like $(FabrikamWebAppURL) to refer to the Hosted URL of the AzureRM Web App in subsequent tasks like in the [Run Functional Tests task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/RunDistributedTests) or the [Visual Studio Test task](https://github.com/Microsoft/vsts-tasks/tree/master/Tasks/VsTest).

+### FAQ
+* To ignore SSL error set a Variable of name VSTS_ARM_REST_IGNORE_SSL_ERRORS with value : true in the release definition.
+* The task works with the [Azure Resource Manager APIs](https://msdn.microsoft.com/en-us/library/azure/dn790568.aspx) only.
+* For avoiding deployment failure with error code ERROR_FILE_IN_USE, in case of .NET apps targeting Web App on Windows, ensure that 'Rename locked files' and 'Take App Offline' are enabled.
+For zero downtime deployment use slot swap.
+* When deploying to an App Service with App Insights configured, if you have enabled “Remove additional files at destination” then you also need to enable “Exclude files from the App_Data folder” in order to keep App insights extension in safe state.
+This is required because App Insights continuous web job gets installed into the App_Data folder.